mD2sindicospro/site/README.md

 - Data e hora
 - Nível do log (INFO, WARNING, ERROR)
 - Mensagem
-- Arquivo e linha onde o log foi gerado
+- File and line where the log was generated

 ## Testes